hbs-rcs/hbsgrid-docs/docs/menulaunch.md

 -   You are limited to a total of
     24 CPUs allocated to interactive jobs at any given time.

--   Interactive jobs are limited to 12 CPUs for up to 24 hours, or 4 CPUs for up to 72 hours.
+-   Interactive jobs are limited to 12 CPUs on the short_int queue, or 4 CPUs for the long_int qeueue.

 As a practical example of these limits, if you try request 12 CPUs and runtime greater than 24 hours the system will not be able to meet your